Did you screw something up on your laptop? Have no fear- just Powerwash your Chromebook.

 - Account permissions will be deleted

-One last note: You should also note that performing a Powerwash won’t repartition your drive to make it fully dedicated to Chrome OS.
+One last note: You should also note that performing this won’t repartition your drive to make it fully dedicated to Chrome OS.

 All other operating systems will be deleted and Chrome OS will be the sole OS, but your drive will still be split in half (or however much you partitioned it) between Chrome and other operating systems you’ve installed.
 If you want all your disk space back, use a full recovery (steps below) to recover your SSD.

 If you’ve never installed Linux on your machine, then don’t worry about repartitioning your drive.
-Just continue and perform a Powerwash.
+Just smile and proceed.